 How long is the Allegheny Front Trail?

-The Allegheny Front Trail covers nearly 42 miles and loops around the entire Black Moshannon State Park.
+The Allegheny Front Trail covers nearly 42 miles and loops around Black Moshannon State Park.

-If you’re looking to cut down on distance, Black Moshannon State Park has a trail where it is possible to divide the Allegheny Front Trail into an east loop and a west loop.
+If you want to cut down on distance, Black Moshannon State Park has a trail through the center where you can divide the Allegheny Front Trail into an east and west loop.
 Each of these two loops comes in around 30 miles.

-How long should it take you to hike the full almost 42-mile loop of the Allegheny Front Trail?
-We’d recommend 3-4 days, though some very quick and ambitious hikers have hiked it in 2 days.
+How long should it take you to hike the entire almost 42-mile loop of the Allegheny Front Trail?
+We’d recommend 3-4 days, though some quick and ambitious hikers have hiked it in 2 days.

 Complete Trail Description

-Much of the trail crosses along gently rolling terrain, but with just a couple of exceptions!
+Much of the trail crosses gently rolling terrain, with just a few exceptions!

-The section to the northwest, along the river before crossing Casanova Road is quite rocky and has plenty of elevation change both up and down.
-If you’re crossing this section towards the end of your hiking day, it feels like quite a feat!
+The section to the northwest, along the river before crossing Casanova Road, is quite rocky and has plenty of elevation change both up and down.
+It feels like quite a feat if you’re crossing this section towards the end of your hiking day!

-The other section which should be considered more on the difficult side is between the vistas and the Tram Road parking lot.
-Loose rocks and steep inclines and declines keep things interesting.
+The other section that should be considered more difficult is between the vistas and the Tram Road parking lot.
+Loose rocks, steep inclines, and declines keep things interesting.

 The trail follows yellow blazes.
-In some areas, especially in the northeast corner, the trail overlaps with other trails and may be double blazed in sections.
+In some areas, especially in the northeast corner, the trail overlaps with others and may be double-blazed in sections.
 Follow the yellow blazes!

-The trail is fairly well marked.
-We had no trouble following the trail for the most part.
-The one spot where we could imagine people getting hung up is on the northern part of the loop if going counterclockwise.
+The trail overall is well-marked.
+We had no trouble following the blazes, for the most part.
+The one spot where people get hung up is on the northern part of the loop if going counterclockwise.

 Logistics: Planning Your Trip on the Allegheny Front Trail

 Here is everything that you need to know to plan your adventure on the Allegheny Front Trail!
-Parking can be found close to the trail, campsites are plentiful, and a spot to refill your water is generally not too far away.
+Parking can be found close to the trail, campsites are plentiful, and a spot to refill your water is generally close by.

 Parking to Access the Allegheny Front Trail

-There are multiple places where the Allegheny Front Trail can be accessed.
-One of the most popular parking lots, and previously mentioned, is the Tram Road lot, located on Rt 504/Rattlesnake Pike east of Black Moshannon State Park.
-It’s right on the main road and there is no hike to access the trail; it runs right through the parking area!
+There are multiple places where you can access the Allegheny Front Trail.
+One of the most popular parking lots, previously mentioned, is the Tram Road lot, located on Rt 504/Rattlesnake Pike east of Black Moshannon State Park.
+It’s right on the main road, and there is no extra hike to access the trail; it runs through the parking area!

-Please note that there are no parking areas directly on Rt 504 west of Black Moshannon State Park where the trail crosses over the road.
-We wouldn’t recommend using this as your access point.
+Please note that there are no parking areas directly on Rt 504 west of Black Moshannon State Park, where the trail crosses the road.
+We recommend using other spots as your access point.

 Some of the most commonly used parking lots for accessing the Allegheny Front Trail include: